omc/terraform-provider-bonsai/docs/resources/cluster.md

 - `host` (String) Host name of the cluster.
 - `port` (Number) HTTP Port the cluster is running on.
 - `scheme` (String) HTTP Scheme needed to access the cluster.
 Default: "https".
-- `url` (String) URL is the Cluster endpoint for access.

-Only shown once, during cluster creation.

 <a id="nestedatt--state"></a>